demetris-manikas/dbos-docker-boilerplate/README.md

 ## Next Steps
 Most of the boilerplate is here so modify to your needs and write your [DBOS](https://docs.dbos.dev/) backed application.

-## TODO
-1. Follow best practices for the helm installation